lnahrf/steel_rods/cloyyi4uq000209joda6u74fb.md

 proxyTarget.v = "world!" // v is now world!
 ```

 VSSM is built on proxies, it creates a layer between variable assignment and the rest of the code.
-Using a Proxy, you can set setters, getters and implement any sort of logic whenever the value of the target is manipulated or requested.
+Using a Proxy, you can set setters, getters, and implement any sort of logic whenever the value of the target is manipulated or requested.

 VSSM is a bit more than just a proxy, it's an assortment of intelligent proxies that know whether the value you assigned to the variable is its new value or a callback method.

-For example, using VSSM you can set a state, listen to changes and emit an event with just a few lines of code.
+For example, using VSSM you can set a state, listen to changes, and emit an event with just a few lines of code.

 ```javascript
 import { createVSSM, createState } from 'vssm';